socketio/socket.io-website/source/docs/v3/rooms.md

 order: 354
 ---

-Within each [Namespace](/docs/v3/namespaces/), you can define arbitrary channels called "Rooms" that sockets can `join` and `leave`.

-This is useful to broadcast data to a subset of sockets:
+A *room* is an arbitrary channel that sockets can `join` and `leave`.
+It can be used to broadcast events to a subset of clients:

 ![Room diagram](/images/rooms.png)

+Please note that rooms are a **server-only** concept (i.e. the client does not have access to the list of rooms it has joined).

 ## Joining and leaving